-The Eastern Caribbean Supreme Court is the domestic arbitration body and the local courts recognize and enforce foreign arbitral awards.
-The Trade Disputes (Arbitration and Inquiry) Act provides that either party to an existing trade dispute can report it to the Governor-General.
-The Governor-General may, if both parties consent, refer the dispute to an arbitration panel for settlement.
+The Eastern Caribbean Supreme Court is the domestic arbitration body, and the local courts recognize and enforce foreign arbitral awards.
+The Trade Disputes (Arbitration and Inquiry) Act provides that either party to an existing trade dispute can report it to the Governor General.
+The Governor General may, if both parties consent, refer the dispute to an arbitration panel for settlement.
 The arbitration panel must issue an award that is consistent with national employment laws.
 Parties can be represented by legal counsel before the arbitration panel.
 These bodies may conduct proceedings in public or private.
 The Trade Disputes Act provides that alternative dispute mechanisms are available as a means for settling disputes between two private parties.
 The government recognizes voluntary mediation or conciliation as dispute resolution mechanisms.
-The Eastern Caribbean Supreme Court’s Court of Appeal also provides mediation.
+The Eastern Caribbean Supreme Court’s Court of Appeals also provides mediation.

 The Bankruptcy and Insolvency Act governs the country’s bankruptcy framework and grants certain rights to debtors and creditors.
 The 2020 World Bank Doing Business Report ranks St. Vincent and the Grenadines 168th of 190 countries in resolving insolvency.

-St. Vincent and the Grenadines offers many incentives via the Fiscal Incentives Act for investors and provides the necessary information on the laws, criteria, and application procedures to qualify for these incentives.
+Through the Fiscal Incentives Act, St. Vincent and the Grenadines offers many incentives for investors and provides the necessary information on the laws, criteria, and application procedures to qualify for these incentives.

 In the tourism sector, the Hotels Aid Act provides incentives for the renovation, refurbishment, and expansion of existing hotels and for the construction of new hotels.
 Concessions for expansions of not less than five guest rooms are also available.
 The Ministry of Tourism administers the Act.